julioct/julioct.github.io/_posts/2024-01-19-dealing-with-blazor-prerendering.md

 And it's actually very easy to use:

-1. Inject an instance of the **PersistentComponentState** service:
+**1. Inject an instance of the PersistentComponentState service:**

 ```csharp
 @inject PersistentComponentState ApplicationState
 ```

-2. Register a callback to persist the component state before the app is paused (when prerendering completes):
+**2. Register a callback to persist the component state before the app is paused** (when prerendering completes):

 ```csharp
 @implements IDisposable